Lew Hoad: Amateur career: 1950–1957

 Hoad was unable to play the South Australian tennis championship in early January due to a torn ligament.
-To some surprise he entered the mixed doubles event at the 1955 Australian Championships with his girlfriend Jenny Staley and the pair finished as runner-ups to Thelma Coyne Long and George Worthington.
-In the singles event, Hoad reached his first Grand Slam tournament final after solid wins over Seixas (quarterfinal) and Hartwig (semifinal).
-In the final Rosewall's accuracy and control were too strong for him and he lost in three straight sets.
-Hoad did not participate in the French Championships as the Davis Cup team that he was part of only left for Europe at the end of May during the Championships.
-In the singles final of the Queen's Club Championship in mid-June Hoad, who was married earlier that day, lost his service seven times and lost to Rosewall in two straight sets but won the doubles event with Hartwig.
-Hoad was the fourth-seeded player at the Wimbledon Championships at the end of June.
-In his quarterfinal match against seventh-seeded Budge Patty, his game lacked accuracy and he conceded a break in each set resulting in a loss in straight sets.
+To some surprise he entered the mixed doubles event at the Australian Championships with his girlfriend Jenny Staley and the pair finished as runner-ups to Thelma Coyne Long and George Worthington.
+In singles, he reached his first Grand Slam final after solid wins over Seixas (quarterfinal) and Hartwig (semifinal), but Rosewall's accuracy and control were too strong for him in the final and he lost in straight sets.
+Hoad won the Northern Suburbs tournament in Sydney in February against Geoff Brown. and defeated Rosewall in the final of the N.S.W.
+Hardcourt Championships in March.
+Hoad did not participate in the French Championships as the Australian Davis Cup team only left for Europe at the end of May.
+In the final of the Queen's Club Championship in mid-June Hoad, who was married earlier that day to Jenny, lost his service seven times and the match to Rosewall in two sets.
+He won the doubles event partnering Hartwig.
+Hoad was the fourth-seeded player at Wimbledon.
+In quarterfinals against seventh-seeded Budge Patty, his game lacked accuracy and he lost in straight sets.

 Having lost the Davis Cup in 1954, Australia had to play through the 1955 Davis Cup preliminary rounds to challenge holders United States.
-In July, Australia defeated Mexico, Brazil and Canada to win the Americas Zone and subsequently beat Japan and Italy in the Inter-zone matches in August.
-In the Challenge Round at the West Side Tennis Club, Forest Hills from 26 to 28 August, Hoad defeated the French and Wimbledon champion Trabert in four sets in his first singles rubber and with Hartwig won the doubles match to reclaim the Davis Cup for Australia.
-These were the first ever tennis matches televised in color, on the first national color broadcast by NBC television.
+In July, Australia defeated Mexico, Brazil and Canada to win the Americas Zone and subsequently beat Japan and Italy in the Inter-zone matches.
+In the Challenge Round at the West Side Tennis Club, Forest Hills in late August, Hoad defeated the French and Wimbledon champion Trabert in four sets in his first singles rubber and with Hartwig won the doubles match to reclaim the Davis Cup for Australia.
+These were the first ever tennis matches televised in colour, on the first national colour broadcast by NBC.

-Hoad was no. 2 foreign seed at the U.S. Championships held from 2 to 11 September, immediately after the Davis Cup Challenge Round, on the muddy courts of Forest Hills.
-In the quarterfinal, he lost his service three times in succession in the third set and suffered a straight-sets defeat in 50 minutes against Trabert, the first-seeded U.S. player, and eventual champion.
-In his first significant tournament after the U.S. Championships, Hoad won the New South Wales Championships in November after a win in the final against Rosewall.
-In December, he won the singles title at the Victorian Championships after a tough five-sets final win over 19-year old Ashley Cooper.
-In September, he was ranked No. 3 in the world according to Tingay, and was ranked world No. 3 for 1955 by Ned Potter in World Tennis.
+Hoad was no. 2 foreign seed at the U.S. Championships held on the muddy courts of Forest Hills from 2 to 11 September, immediately after the Davis Cup Challenge Round.
+In the semi-final, he lost his service three times in succession in the third set and suffered a straight-sets defeat against Trabert, the first-seeded U.S. player and eventual champion.
+In his first significant tournament after the U.S. Championships, Hoad won the New South Wales Championships in November against Rosewall in the final.
+In December, he won the title at the Victorian Championships after a tough five-sets final against 19-year old Ashley Cooper.

+In September 1955, he was ranked No. 3 in the world by Tingay, and No. 3 for 1955 by Ned Potter in World Tennis.